Economics and Employment

 Myth 6: Mining is only profitable because it leaves behind long-term environmental liabilities

 Modern mining has been operating in Waihi for a long time.
-With the recent announcements of our Martha Exploration Project and the proposed Correnso underground mine we hope to be here a lot longer.
+With the announcements of our Martha Exploration Project and the proposed Correnso underground mine we hope to be here a lot longer.
 And that simply isn’t possible if there is nothing in it for the local community.

 Level of investment